Samsung Galaxy A33 price in Pakistan & features

 The Samsung Galaxy A33 is now available for purchase on the market with great features.

-The phone is powered by an Exynos 1280 chipset and a 2.4 GHz octa-core processor.
+The device is powered by an Exynos 1280 chipset and a 2.4 GHz octa-core processor.
 It is designed and built on 5nm technology, which gives the device high-end performance.

+The Galaxy A33 has a 6.4-inch Super AMOLED, 90 Hz display with an FHD+ resolution of 1080 x 2400 pixels.
+This premium display is shielded by Corning Gorilla Glass 5.

 It comes with 4 GB of RAM and 128 GB of internal storage.

-The Galaxy A33 has a Quad camera setup on the rear with an LED flash.
+The smartphone features a Quad camera setup on the rear with an LED flash.

-The smartphone has a 6.4-inch Super AMOLED, 90 Hz display with an FHD+ resolution of 1080 x 2400 pixels.
-This premium display is shielded by Corning Gorilla Glass 5.

-The device has a 5000 mAh battery capacity with fast charging support at 25 W.
+The phone has a 5000 mAh with fast charging support at 25 W.

 Samsung Galaxy A33 price in Pakistan